-No. Actions Who When Recommended Priority A Assess opportunities for sustainable Urban PARKS, Near-term High (partially Agriculture.
-CED, CCOMM (2021-2025) funded) Work with non-profits and regulatory agencies to explore the potential for creating, expanding and sustaining local urban agriculture, including community gardens, orchards and farmers' markets.
-The assessment should explore the feasibility of implementing the following strategies: Developing a site inventory and a management plan to administer the use of potential urban agricultural sites; Expanding the number and frequency of farmer's markets throughout Lakewood; Promoting urban agriculture as a desirable civic activity that improves the quality of urban life, food security, neighborhood safety and environmental stewardship; Establishing a community-based support system for urban growers - such as tool banks, shared processing facilities, farmers' markets, community supported agriculture ventures, funding streams and technical service providers; Offering locally grown food to local schools, hospitals, nursing homes, food banks, daycare centers, correction facilities and businesses such as restaurants, while creating economic opportunities for urban growers and related industries; Creating training programs for unemployed people to work in urban food-related businesses as a source of jobs; Working with representatives of community gardening and urban farming organizations to meet needs unique to urban farm enterprises; Ensuring long-term land commitment for community gardens, entrepreneurial farms and other urban agriculture ventures; Updating building codes to encourage rooftop gardening В Coordinate with Clover Park School District in developing school-based programs that integrate nutrition and gardening in order to raise awareness about the connection between healthy food choices and locally grown fresh produce and the environmental benefits of urban agriculture.
-PARKS, CED Near-term (2021-2025) High (partially funded)
+No. Actions Who When Recommended Priority

+Α Assess opportunities for sustainable Urban PARKS, Near-term High (partially

+Agriculture.
+CED, CCOMM (2021-2025) funded)

+Work with non-profits and regulatory agencies

+to explore the potential for creating, expanding

+and sustaining local urban agriculture, including

+community gardens, orchards and farmers'

+markets.

+The assessment should explore the feasibility of implementing the following strategies:

+Developing a site inventory and a

+management plan to administer the

+use of potential urban agricultural

+sites;

+Expanding the number and frequency

+of farmer's markets throughout

+Lakewood;

+Promoting urban agriculture as a

+desirable civic activity that improves

+the quality of urban life, food security, neighborhood safety and

+environmental stewardship;

+Establishing a community-based

+support system for urban growers

+such as tool banks, shared processing

+facilities, farmers' markets,

+community supported agriculture

+ventures, funding streams and

+technical service providers;

+Offering locally grown food to local

+schools, hospitals, nursing homes,

+food banks, day care centers, correction facilities and businesses

+such as restaurants, while creating

+Jacii as restaurants, write creating 220

+·

+economic opportunities for urban

+growers and related industries;

+Creating training programs for

+unemployed people to work in urban

+food-related businesses as a source of

+jobs;

+Working with representatives of

+community gardening and urban

+farming organizations to meet needs

+unique to urban farm enterprises;

+Ensuring long-term land commitment

+for community gardens,

+entrepreneurial farms and other urban

+agriculture ventures;

+Updating building codes to encourage

+rooftop gardening

+В Coordinate with Clover Park School District in PARKS, Near-term High (partially

+developing school-based programs that CED (2021-2025) funded)

+integrate nutrition and gardening in order to ,

+raise awareness about the connection between

+healthy food choices and locally grown fresh

+produce and the environmental benefits of

+urban agriculture.